ibm-cloud-docs/transit-gateway/adding-gateway.md

 1. Click **Add connection**.
 1. Choose and configure the specific network connections that you want to add to your transit gateway.

+  Choices include:

+  * **Classic infrastructure** - Allows you to connect to IBM Cloud classic resources.
+  * **VPC** - Allows you to connect to your account's VPC resources, or VPC resources from other accounts as well.
+  * **GRE tunnel** - Allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources in approved use cases.
+For prerequisites and detailed instructions, see [Creating a Generic Routing Encapsulation (GRE) tunnel connection](/docs/transit-gateway?topic=transit-gateway-GRE-connection).

 1. Click **Add**.